-This degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer
+This degree is not designed for transfer; however, the courses included in this degree may be transferable and apply to other degrees designed for transfer.

-General Education and Subject Requirements (25 Units) 25
+Code Title Units

+GENERAL EDUCATION AND SUBJECT REQUIREMENTS

-College of the Sequo ias' Associate Degree General Education (COS-GE)
+College of the Sequoias' Associa ate Degree General Education (COS-GE)

-Required Major Courses s (30 Units) 30
++

+REQUIRED MAJOR COURSES 30

-ITEC 110 Electricity and Electronics
+ITEC 110 Electricity and Electronics 3

-ITEC 111 Manufacturing Processes
+ITEC 111 Manufacturing Processes 3

-ITEC 112 Welding Principles 1
+ITEC 112 Welding Principles 1 4

-ITEC 120 Programmable Logic Controllers
+ITEC 120 Programmable Logic Controllers 3

-ITEC 213 Industrial Mechanics
+ITEC 213 Industrial Mechanics 5

-ITEC 222 Automated Controls
+ITEC 222 Automated Controls 5

-ITEC 223 Welding Principles 2
+ITEC 223 Welding Principles 2 4

-ITEC 224 Hydraulics and Pneumatics
+ITEC 224 Hydraulics and Pneumatics 3

++

-Electives (5 Units) 5
+ELECTIVES 5

-• e applicable courses numbered 1-299 to achieve 60 units.
-The courses below are suggestions and are completely r for supervision before adding.
+Select additional degree applicable courses numbered 1-299 to achieve 60 units.
+The courses below are suggestions and are completely voluntary.
+See instructor for supervision before adding.

-WEXP 193 M Maint Tech Wrk Exp-1st Sem
+WEXP 193 M Maint Tech Wrk Exp-1st Sem 1-4

-WEXP 194 M Maint Tech Wrk Exp-2nd Sem
+WEXP 194 M Maint Tech Wrk Exp-2nd Sem 1-4

+=

+TOTAL 60

 - 1. Required major courses and restricted elective courses with a "C" or better grade in each course (required and restricted elective courses may be substituted with the approval of the Division Chair), - 2.
 General Education requirements, - 3.
-Subject requirements including PE, Health & Wellness, and American Institutions, and - 4.
-A minimum of 60 units of degree applicable courses numbered 1-299, at least 12 of which must be taken in residence at College of the Sequoias, with a "C" (2.0) average (see Associate Degree Requirements (p.
-81) for additional details).
+Subject requirements including PE, Health & Wellness, and American Institutions, and

+4. A minimum of 60 units of degree applicable courses numbered 1-299, at least 12 of which must be taken in residence at College of the Sequoias, with a "C" (2.0) average (see Associate Degree Requirements (p.
+85) for additional details).